dotmaster/NodeBase/README.md

       some:'opts',
         someMore: 'defaults'
     myObj.someMember # should output  [someClass]  -- Thu, 03 Mar 2011 22:01:29 GMT  hello there

+## Reserved words

+There are some variable and function names, that you can't use in your derived class, cause the base class is using it.
+Those are: this.defaults, this.options, this.emit, this.on, this.log, this.warn, this.info, this.error, this.LOG_LEVELS

+## Options
+you can pass in the following options to your class:

+- logging: true/false turns logging on and off (DEFAULT is false)
+- logLevel: 'ALL' (same as 'LOG'), 'INFO', 'WARN', 'ERROR' turns logging on and off based on LOGLEVEL (DEFAULT is ALL)
+- printLevel: true/false prints the logging level in the output like [WARN]  (DEFAULT is true)
+- printContext: true/false prints the current context e.g. the class you are in (DEFAULT is true)

 ## Using the utility functions
   nodeBase.UUID.uuid()